MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-DFP-trial-version.md

   - Capaedac-fraudprotection
 search.audienceType:
   - admin
-title: Set up a trial version of Dynamics 365 Fraud Protection
+title: Set up a trial instance
 ---

-# Set up a trial version of Dynamics 365 Fraud Protection
+# Set up a trial instance

 This document guides you through setting up a trial version of Microsoft Dynamics 365 Fraud Protection.
 After you complete the tasks in this document, you'll be ready to use Fraud Protection to protect your business.